AF2310/Home-Alarm-System/README.md

 ## Transmitting data
 ***

-* Message transmission is established partly through wifi connection that utilizes the existing network library as explained earlier.
+* Message transmission is established partly through wifi connection that utilizes the existing network library as explained earlier which is done for conviniency purposes and making the project easily recreated .
-* However looking more closely into the mqtt.py file and the imported MQTT client
+* However looking more closely into the mqtt.py file and the imported MQTT client.
 * It can be noted a dictionary of data is sent over the network using .publish() from the MQTTClient class.
+* A custom MQTTClient class handles the mqtt operations.
+* The use of MQTT is also chose for conveniency because it complements the adafruit framework.

-* The MQTT protocol is used to transmit the message.
+* The MQTT protocol is used to transmit the message.The connect() method create a TCP connection to the mqtt broker.
+* data sent includes includes binary and numeric readings such as sensor results and power energy canculations.

 * Adafruit a third party then receives the data it also has access to API keys and other potential sensitive information which may undermine the purpose of a home security device.
+* Sensitive credentials are hard coded in the keys.py file which is a risk if traffic is intercepted through man in the middle attacks using various tools.
+* Based on the previous power and energy calculations int he previous sections.It can be inferred that wifi is potentially the biggest power consumer with a 00.500 W in an active state and 450 W in idle power .
+* This is reflected in the energy usage graph as well with the yellow line representing wifi being just below the total energy usage line.
+* Data transmission also include message texts to discord through a webhook url by utilizing HTTP requests by sedning json data logs.Discord utilizes a stateless HTTP which is ideal for sending one way message alerts.
 ***